JetBrains/teamcity-documentation/topics/what-s-new-in-teamcity.md

 after adding the corresponding build to the queue, providing you with the most up-to-date information.
 GitHub, GitLab, Space, Bitbucket, and Azure DevOps are all supported.

+### Running a custom build with a specific revision

+When running a custom build, you can now specify an exact revision that may not necessarily belong to the list of changes known by the build configuration.
+This gives you a lot more flexibility when you want to reproduce historical builds, deploy older versions, debug new build configurations, and so on.

+### Limiting number of running builds per branch

+TeamCity 2022.04 helps you improve the allocation of your build agents by [limiting the number of simultaneously running builds per branch](configuring-general-settings.md#Limit+Number+of+Simultaneously+Running+Builds).
+For example, your main branch may have an unlimited number of builds that will occupy as many build agents as they need, while you limit your feature branches to running just one build at a time.

 ## Security

 ### Log4J and Log4Shell